 A cone beam CT examination requires no special preparation.
-Prior to the examination, you may be asked to remove anything that may interfere with the imaging, including metal objects, such as jewelry, eyeglasses, hairpins and hearing aids.
+Before the examination, you may be asked to remove anything that may interfere with the imaging, including metal objects, such as jewellery, eyeglasses, hairpins and hearing aids.
 Although removable dental work may need to be removed, it is advisable to bring these to your examination, as your dentist or oral surgeon may need to examine these as well.

 Cone beam CT scanners are square-shaped machines that include either an upright chair for sitting or a moveable table so patients can lie down during the examination.
-Scanners that include a chair have a rotating C-arm, an x-ray image intensifier that contains an x-ray source and detector.
+Scanners that include a chair have a rotating C-arm and an X-ray image intensifier that contains an X-ray source and detector.
 Cone beam CT machines with a table include a rotating gantry.